BlazZ1t/NotGoogleDrive/server/README.md

 Authorization: Bearer <token\>

 ### Refresh
-Send an empty request, looks only for refresh token and sends a new access one
+Send an empty request, looks only for refresh token in headers and sends a new access one

 ## File manipulation methods
 All of these methods require heaving a valid Bearer token